hanabi/hanabi.github.io/misc/Bluff_Types.md

 A "normal" *Bluff* is when Alice clues Cathy with the intent to **lie to Bob**.
 Bob thinks that a *Finesse* is occuring and that he is about to play the connecting card.
 Only after Bob blind-plays some other card is it revealed that Alice lied to him.
 Bluffs that cause a player to blind-play a non-matching card where a matching card would be expected are called *True Bluffs*.

-### Callout Bluffs
+### Call-out Bluffs

 There are other types of *Bluffs* where Alice does not lie to Bob.
 Instead, it is possible for Alice to **lie to Cathy**, the player receiving the clue.
 The *Bluffed* player must blind-play a card in order to demonstrate to Cathy that she was lied to.
-This is called a *Callout Bluff*, as the player who blind-plays is "calling out" the lie.
+This is called a *Call-out Bluff*, as the player who blind-plays is "calling out" the lie.

-A *Trash Bluff* is the best example of a *Callout Bluff*. *Ejections* and *Discharges* are also considered to be *Callout Bluffs*; the only difference from a regular *Callout Bluff* is that the blind-play comes from the *Second Finesse Position* or the *Third Finesse Position*, respectively.
+A *Trash Bluff* is the best example of a *Call-out Bluff*. *Ejections* and *Discharges* are also considered to be *Call-out Bluffs*; the only difference from a regular *Call-out Bluff* is that the blind-play comes from the *Second Finesse Position* or the *Third Finesse Position*, respectively.

 ### Pseudo-Bluffs